 I’ve played around with the various versions of low carb chocolate spread in the store (YUCK) and a few of the recipes online (yum).
 Maybe hazelnuts are easy to find where you are but here we deal in pecans.
 I love them and I really wanted to see what the spread would be like with pecans rather than hazelnuts plus I have a person addiction to chipotle and chocolate so… yeah… I Texanized it.

 It’s much better if you toast the pecans.
 The toasting gives them a warm, mellow, buttery flavor that works really well here.
 If you like dark chocolate then use an extra dark cocoa.
 I used 1/4 teaspoon of chipotle powder (actually I ground up chipotle peppers) and that was perfect for me.
 It has a nice warm after-burn.
 You may want to use less.

 I also used coconut oil because I like the texture and the slight nuance of coconut.
 You can use pecan oil, walnut oil or even a light vegetable oil if you want to.
 You will absolutely need a strong food processor to get the mixture smooth.
 Also, if you aren’t using powdered Swerve then you’ll want to whir the sweetener in the blender until it is a powder.
 It just blends better that way.

-You’ll want a powdered sugar-free sweetener.
-I like this one from Swerve.
-This roasted pecan oil really kicks up the flavor in this low carb chocolate spread, too!
+You’ll want a powdered sugar free sweetener.
+I like Swerve.
+Roasted pecan oil really kicks up the flavor in this low carb chocolate spread, too!
 Jelly jars are perfect for storing all kinds of homemade goodies.
 I like these rounded jelly jars because they are unique.